-A better understanding of the causes of hip pain and pinching during squats will allow many to overcome this barrier to the high-performance benefits of the squat without pain.
+A better understanding of the causes of hip pain and pinching during squats will allow many athletes to overcome this barrier to the high-performance benefits of the squat without pain.

 Causes of Hip Pain During Squats

 Specifically, dorsiflexion is the cause of many movement pattern faults.
 If an athlete is trying to squat to depth and lacks ankle dorsiflexion, then that motion has to be made up somewhere else.
 This usually becomes the hips!
 This often leads to people with ankle restrictions having hip pain during squats.

 In those that do not pass this test, it is important to distinguish between soft tissue and joint limitations, decreasing ankle mobility.
 Joint limitations are the cause of athletes who feel a “pinch” in the front of the ankle.
 Soft tissue limitations that are felt in the calf muscle and Achilles tendon.
 This will be important when it comes to corrective exercises.

 Most commonly, hip rotation (both internal and external) is another common cause of hip pain during squats.
 To assess, we have the athlete lie on his or her back with the thigh positioned vertically, and the knee bent to ninety degrees.
 When testing external rotation, the foot is moved inwards while keeping the thigh vertical.
 To test internal, the foot is moved outward.
 We ideally would like to see 45 degrees of external and 30 degrees of internal rotation.

 Poor midline stability during the squat can be a recipe for anterior hip pain during squats.
 Whereas going into excessive posterior pelvic tilt and lumbar flexion at the bottom of the squat (aka “butt wink”) puts unnecessary stresses on the lumbar spine, staying in excessive ANTERIOR pelvic tilt and lumbar hyperextension can cause anterior hip pain during squats.